webdevops/clitools/Documentation/USAGE-SYNC.md

 With `sync:deploy` you can push your files to your production servers.
 Please keep in mind that this feature is just an wrapped rsync and should only be the simplest solution for deployment.
-For more advanced or centralized deployemnt try solutions build on Jenkis, Ansible and others.
+For more advanced or centralized deployment try solutions build on Jenkis, Ansible and others.

 ```bash